Dilşad Aladağ

 Researcher and practitioner

-and curatorial grounds.
+artistic, and curatorial fields.

 She is a doctorate researcher at the